 The allegation may be false in its entirety or, certainly, with a rape or touching allegation it may be that consent is the issue.

-With indecent images (commonly known as IIoC) there could have been inadvertent downloading of illicit material by peer to peer file sharing and the like.
+The fundamental cornerstone of the criminal law in England and Wales with indecent images (commonly known as IIoC) there could have been inadvertent downloading of illicit material by peer to peer file sharing and the like.

 This is especially true if an individual is defending allegations of rape or other sexual offences, as the identity of the accused is rarely protected in such cases.